ABOUT GNA

 History

 The first dominant force in island netball were the Delancey club who won three successive titles.
 Marjorie Lewis then inspired and guided Sarnians to be a driving force in island netball along with North.
-The latter enjoyed a decade-and-a half of complete domination, but as the 20th century unfolded Sarnians again enjoyed glory years, and teams such as Capelles and St Martin’s, who won the title in one glorious winter for the Blanche Pierre Lane based club, became key figures in the local leagues.
-Rangers enjoyed great times also and it was via that great old club that Nerine came into being the dominant side of the early 21st century.
+The latter enjoyed a decade-and-a half of complete domination, but as the 20th century unfolded, Sarnians again enjoyed glory years, and teams such as Capelles and St Martin’s, who won the title in one glorious winter for the Blanche Pierre Lane based club, became key contenders in the local leagues.
+Rangers also enjoyed league successes, which continued into the new millneium, when Rangers rebranded as Nerine and became a dominant club within all divisions of the local league.

 Chairperson